TBM200 Materials Science and Engineering

 Students who are joining the course for the first time have priority on the lab.

-Approved laboratory exercises.
+Approved laboratory exercises and mini-projects.

 Special requirements in Science